TheDogDigest on the quest for the worst Wet Dog Food

 Items such as meat or grain meals should be banned from the ingredients list.

-Another advice for manufacturers is to rely only on wholesome foods as the source of energy and micronutrients.
+Another piece of advice for manufacturers is to rely only on wholesome foods as the source of energy and micronutrients.

 Whole grains, for example, are an excellent source of slow-release energy.